I'd like to review it since I recently attended a Professional Development Activity session held by Australia Awards Indonesia in Jakarta.

 to get eternal support from family in many different ways.

-and, suddenly, I finished my PhD in 2011.
+And suddenly, I finished my PhD in 2011.

 "You are very positive about many things,